krakend/krakend-documentation/features/content-types.md

     }
     ...

-As you can see, having the `encoding`declaration in every backend allows you to consume services with different content types (in the example JSON, XML and RSS) that will be later aggregated into a unified content type (e.g: JSON).
+As you can see, having the `encoding`declaration in every backend allows you to consume services with different content types (in the example JSON, XML, and RSS) that will be later aggregated into a unified content type (e.g: JSON).

 # Response content type